Odhynn/Naerk/content/Characters/Bord.md

 **The Legend**

 A legendary stoneslinger, with many deeds under his belt.
 He is supposed, among other feats, to have killed a giant eagle with a stone from a mile away, and enraged the [[Monastery of Four Winds]].
 A rogue mercenary, he has fought with [[Guldorom Horde]] and with [[Dumspergrond]], but always breaks his alliances and hides when he sees the cause lost.
-He assassinated [[Oogle]], the stone giant shaman and leader, in order to siege power and convince his kin into joining [[Dumspergrond]].
+He assassinated [[Orol]], the stone giant shaman and leader, in order to siege power and convince his kin into joining [[Dumspergrond]].